-Today Mark Dixon Founder and Chairman of Regus, confirmed that local towns and local High Streets will be the primary beneficiary in the current trend for white-collar immigration to the countryside.
+Today Mark Dixon, Founder and Chairman of Regus, confirmed that local towns and local High Streets would be the primary beneficiary in the current trend for white-collar immigration to the countryside.
 Housing demand in the countryside has increased since the lockdown.
 Is city living now falling out of favour?
-Not before mortgage companies release their stranglehold on first-time buyer mortgages which requires in part, a stable booming economy.
+Not before mortgage companies release their stranglehold on first-time buyer mortgages which requires, in part, a stable booming economy.

-This morning on Wake Up to Money (BBC Radio5 ) Mark Dixon said that office space in cities like London, Birmingham and Manchester will be repurposed in time, into large highly branded lobby spaces and corporate meeting room drop-in centres.
+This morning on Wake Up to Money (BBC Radio5 ), Mark Dixon said that office space in cities like London, Birmingham and Manchester would be repurposed in time, into large highly branded lobby spaces and corporate meeting room drop-in centres.

-With the first spade going into the ground, as constructions begins today on HS2, is the timing right?
-Maybe workforce migration to the countryside will put the HS2 balance sheet into the positive or will it be a white elephant?
+With the first spade going into the ground, as constructions begin today on HS2, is the timing right?
+Maybe workforce migration to the countryside will put the HS2 balance sheet into the positive, or will it be a white elephant?

 What of housing?
 How many new builds have room for a home office or two?
-5 years ago the demand for large family home developments on small manageable plots drove planners and developers to build large scale developments nationwide In 2015 there was no need for hone office working.
+5 years ago.
+The demand for large family home developments on small manageable plots drove planners and developers to build large scale developments nationwide.
+In 2015 there was no need for hone office working.
 With only 8.7 million people claiming to have worked from home occasionally in 2019, this was less than 30% of the workforce.
 An additional 1.7m people worked from home permanently that year.
-With no demand, homes were not built to accommodate #WFH (ONS).
+With no demand, demand did not build homes to accommodate #WFH (ONS).
 That’s all changed today.